abhishek21shah/SYDE_361/README.md

 ### Software Flow

-1) Sensor(s) Triggered //Read and store sensor values from the five pins
+1) Sensor(s) Triggered
+- Read and store sensor values from the five pins